Did you know that UX design can be your strongest brand differentiator?

 You need to avoid such on-the-face marketing gimmicks.
 Else, your prospective users will go to some other website with a more usable UX design.
 This is going to hurt your business by increasing the bounce rate and decreasing the conversion rate.

 6. Evaluating and revising before the final release

 You cannot just go through a grueling testing phase and do nothing about the data.
 You have to take a look, hard look at the data that you’ve collected during the testing phase.
 And assess the design elements that are working and ones that need tweaking.
 The gathered information will also give you an idea of the elements and principles of design that are bringing results.
 You need to figure out if the same can be universally applied across the entire app or website design.

-This evaluation is crucial before the final release so that you are sure that your digital products are cent percent ready to wow your target audience.
+This evaluation is crucial before the final release.
+This way, you are sure that your digital products are cent percent ready to wow your target audience.

 7. Always staying current

-Once you have launched your digital product and feeling satisfied that users are connecting and engaging with the design, you think it’s all set, right?
+You have launched your digital product.
+And, you are feeling satisfied that users are connecting and engaging with the design.
+You think it’s all set, right?

 You’re wrong!
 The best user experiences never stop evolving.
 Design and technology trends are constantly changing.
 You have to stay on top and keep evolving your design as well.